moolite/marrani.lol/content/amiga/UFO/index.md

 - Yes, os friendly games are slower.. buuuut it's nice to have it running in its own swappable/draggable screen.
 It's a multitasking OS, 'kay?

 Other than that the game is exactly the same (it does even split the land combat in another executable like msdos version) and it's much fun.
-Been playing it on FS-UAE with a speedy 68040 non JIT configuration (altough i can use JIT with rosettaed x64 version im using arm64 binary with no JIT) with my supa AmigaOS 3.2.1 16GiB RDB hard disk image.
+Been playing it on FS-UAE with a speedy 68040 non JIT configuration (no JIT yet for ARM64) with my supa AmigaOS 3.2.1 16GiB RDB hard disk image.

-Unfortunately the installation script for Amiga Installer doesn't work on never AmigaOS versions but you can make the game work nicely by coping all floppies in a directory and then assigning IconX as default too to UFO_HD script like dat:
+Unfortunately the installation script for Amiga Installer doesn't work on never AmigaOS versions but you can let the game work nicely by coping all floppies in a directory (copy all from shell) and then creating an icon for UFO_HD script and finally by assigning IconX as default tool, like 'dat:

 ![](./iconx.png)